Phototheca’s Keywords panel gives all the needed tools to work with keywords: view keywords, search by keywords, and add, change and delete keywords.

 Point the mouse over a dark keyword, and an icon with a minus sign appears on the right side, meaning if you click on the keyword, it will be removed from all photos that have it.

-There is a textbox below the keywords with a list of keywords that allows you to enter any specific keyword and tag selected photos with it.
+A textbox below the keywords with a list of keywords allows you to enter any specific keyword and tag selected photos with it.
 It’s possible to enter multiple keywords separated with a comma:

 Hit Enter or click the button on the right side to start tagging photos with a new keyword.

-The second part of the Keywords panel is the list of suggestions – keywords that are present in the Library but belong to other photos that aren’t in the current view.
+The second part of the Keywords panel is the list of suggestions – keywords present in the Library but belong to other photos that aren’t in the current view.

 Click on any of the suggested keywords to tag all selected photos with it.
 The list of suggestions shortens while you type a keyword in the textbox, so if a keyword is somewhere deep in the list, it pops up after a few characters are.